JakeBurchard/postag/README.md

 Files
 -----
 All data from the SUSANNE corpus, compiled by Gregory Sampson et al.
-1. train.txt -- Sample training data
+-train.txt -- Sample training data
-2. test.txt -- Sample test data
+-test.txt -- Sample test data
-3. tagset.txt -- Explanation of the part-of-speech tags used
+-tagset.txt -- Explanation of the part-of-speech tags used